Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

 eberg_zones_r <- fasterize(eberg_zones_sf, r, field="ZONES")
 ```

-`fasterize` function is an order of magnitude faster and hence more suitable for operational work.
-Note also that it only works with Simple Feature (sf) objects.
+`fasterize` function is an order of magnitude faster and hence more suitable for operational work; it only works with Simple Feature (sf) objects, however, so the `sp` polygon object needs to be first coerced to an `sf` object.

-Another efficient approach to rasterize polygons is to use SAGA GIS as this can handle large data and is easy to run in parallel.
+Another efficient approach to rasterize polygons is to use SAGA GIS, which can handle large data and is easy to run in parallel.
 First, you need to export the polygon map to shapefile format which can be done with commands of the [rgdal package](https://cran.r-project.org/web/packages/rgdal/) package:

 ```r